TejashriAT/5-in-a-Row/README.md

 # 5-in-a-Row Game
-5-in-a-Row Game is one of the Connect4 Game variation.
-It is a Two Player 54-ply (6x9) connection game, also called as **GOMOKU**
+'5-in-a-Row' Game is one of the *Connect 4* Game variation.
+It is a 2-Player 54-ply (6x9) connection game, also called as **GOMOKU**

-### Description
+## Description

-- The game plays similarly to the original Connect Four, except players must now get five pieces in a row to win.
+- The game plays similarly to the original Connect 4, except players must now get five pieces in a row to win.
   Notice this is still a 42-ply game since the two new columns added to the game represent twelve game pieces already played, before the start of a game.
 - Two players should choose the color (either **Red** or **Blue**) to take turns to fill the board with coins.